Trademarks - Eurasia: Lexology GTDT Practice Guides

 - What are the benefits of registration?

-Currently, to obtain trademark protection in all EAEU member states, an applicant must file separately, at each national patent and trademark office.
+Currently, to obtain trademark protection in all EAEU member states, an applicant must file separately at each national patent and trademark office.
 Under the new system, right holders will be able to obtain legal protection simultaneously in all member states by submitting one application to any of the national offices of EAEU member states.
-They will be able to choose a ‘receiving office’.
-The EAEU trademark will be kept in a single register administered by the Eurasian Economic Commission, which allows more efficient and effective communication.
-The unified system should become a faster way to obtain full protection in all (currently five) member states.
+They will be able to choose a receiving office.
+The EAEU trademark will be kept in a single register administered by the Eurasian Economic Commission (EEC), which allows more efficient and effective communication.
+The unified system should become a faster way to obtain full protection in all five member states.